History of the Azores: Settlement

 The "official" settlement of the archipelago began in Santa Maria, where the first settlement was constructed in the area of Baía dos Anjos (in the north of the island), and quickly moved to the southern coast (to the area that is now the modern town of Vila do Porto).
 Settlers quickly arrived from the provinces of Algarve and Alentejo as Gonçalo Velho's nephew and heir, João Soares de Albergaria, advertised and promoted settlement on the island.
 In the following centuries settlers from other European countries would arrive, most notably from Northern France and Flanders.

 By 1440, other settlements had developed along the river-valleys and coastal inlets of São Miguel, Terceira, Faial, and Pico, supported by game animals and fishing.
-An abundance of potable water sources, along with fertile volcanic soils, made the islands attractive and easy to colonize, and the growing wheat market supported an export economy (along with various plant species that allowed the development of the dye industry in the colonies).
+An abundance of potable water sources, along with fertile volcanic soils, made the islands attractive and easy to settle in, and the growing wheat market supported an export economy (along with various plant species that allowed the development of the dye industry in the colonies).

 Christopher Columbus made an unplanned stop on Santa Maria while returning to Spain after his first voyage to America.
 His ship Niña was forced there by a storm.
 During the storm, all hands had vowed, if they were spared, to make a pilgrimage to the nearest church of Our Lady wherever they first made land.
 Anchoring at Santa Maria, the travelers were told by people onshore that a small shrine dedicated to Our Lady was nearby.
 Columbus sent half the crew ashore to fulfill their vow; he and the rest would go when the first group returned.
 But while the first crew members were saying their prayers at the shrine, they were taken prisoner by the island's captain, João de Castanheira, ostensibly out of fear that they were pirates.
 Castanheira commandeered their boat and rowed to Niña with several armed men, in an attempt to arrest Columbus.
 Columbus did not allow Castanheira to come aboard, and Castanheira announced that he did not believe or care who Columbus said he was, especially if he was indeed from Spain.
 After two days, Castanheira released the prisoners, having been unable to get confessions from them, and having been unable to capture his real target, Columbus.
 There are later claims that Columbus was also captured, but this is not backed up by Columbus's log book.